 Best Hotels in Coimbra — Where to Stay

 Coimbra is one of Portugal’s most rewarding overnight stops for visitors who want history and atmosphere without Lisbon’s crowds.
-Accommodation is good value by Portuguese standards, and the university setting gives the city a lively evening scene.
+Accommodation is good value by Portuguese standards, and the university setting gives the city a lively evening scene during term time.
+The city sits on the Mondego River, roughly midway between Lisbon and Porto, making it a natural stopping point on any north-south route through the country.

 Best Areas to Stay

 Alta (Upper City) — the university district on the hilltop.
 Atmospheric, medieval, and steep.
-Best position for sightseeing but be prepared for cobblestone inclines.
-Quiet after the students go home.
+Best position for sightseeing — the University of Coimbra (UNESCO World Heritage since 2013), the Joanina Library, and the old cathedral (Sé Velha) are all here.
+Be prepared for cobblestone inclines that can be demanding with luggage.
+Quiet after the students go home in summer.

-Baixa — the flat lower commercial district around Praça 8 de Maio and the river.
-More practical for transport, closer to the train stations (Coimbra-B and Coimbra main station are different stops).
-Better restaurant access.
+Baixa — the flat lower commercial district around Praça 8 de Maio and the Mondego riverfront.
+More practical for transport, closer to the train stations.
+Better restaurant access and easier walking.
+The main shopping streets (Rua Ferreira Borges, Rua Visconde da Luz) are here.
+Note that Coimbra-B and Coimbra main station are different stops — the Baixa is closer to the main station.

 Where to Stay